Sato Nishiki Cherry

 This morning, I was blown away at the quality of the Tsuyahime rice, a brand-name rice from Yamagata.

-This was truly a satisfying trip around Higashine, home of the Sato-nishiki cherry, and its environs.
+This was truly a satisfying trip around Higashine, home of the Sato Nishiki Cherry, and its environs.

 In the next installment, we’ll go cherry picking!